History of Athens: Late Helladic IIIC2-3

+Iron II

 Iron Age burials, in the Kerameikos and other locations, are often richly provided for and demonstrate that from 900 BC onwards Athens was one of the leading centres of trade and prosperity in the region; as were Lefkandi in Euboea and Knossos in Crete.
 This position may well have resulted from its central location in the Greek world, its secure stronghold on the Acropolis and its access to the sea, which gave it a natural advantage over inland rivals such as Thebes and Sparta.

 Founding myths

 According to legend, Athens was formerly ruled by kings, a situation which may have continued up until the 9th century BC.
 From later accounts, it is believed that these kings stood at the head of a land-owning aristocracy known as the Eupatridae (the 'well-born'), whose instrument of government was a Council which met on the Hill of Ares, called the Areopagus and appointed the chief city officials, the archons and the polemarch (commander-in-chief).
 The most famous king of Athens was Theseus, a prominent figure in Greek Mythology who killed the Minotaur.

 A slightly different mythical version of Athens' past is given in Plato's dialogue Timaeus.
 In this dialogue, a story is told about information given to Athenian leader Solon from Egyptian priests of the goddess Neith while he visited Egypt, according to which a well advanced Athenian state was established 9,000 years prior to his time that preceded Egypt's oldest kingdom by a thousand years.
 The laws of that state were the most just and largely inspired the various kings of Egypt when making laws for their kingdom.
 This story is not supported by any scholarly evidence, as no Athenian state is known to have existed during the 10th millennium BC.
 In addition, no evidence exists of any possible cultural or other ties between Egypt and any part of present-day Greece at such early a date.
+If the "9,000" was an error for "900", then it would fit better with the LBA city around 1550-1450 BCE - a time when the Mycenaeans started to dominate the Aegean.